What is ChargePlace Scotland?

 If you are a member of Charge Your Car you will be able to access the ChargePlace Scotland network with your chosen access method.

-If you are a member of another network provider you will need to become a member of ChargePlace Scotland or Charge Your Car, or make use of the PAYG telephone service in order to access the ChargePlace Scotland public network.
+If you are a member of another network provider you will need to become a member of ChargePlace Scotland or Charge Your Car, in order to access the ChargePlace Scotland public network.

 Can I use my ChargePlace Scotland Access card in the rest of the UK?